kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 For quick verification that your data has loaded properly, you can view the top _n_ records in your dataset using the command line interface function [show](../Kite-Dataset-Command-Line-Interface/index.html#show).

 ---

+#### Notes:
-*The MovieLens data set was created by the GroupLens Research Group at the University of Minnesota and is available at <a href="http://grouplens.org/datasets/movielens/">http://grouplens.org/datasets/movielens/</a> .
+1. The MovieLens data set was created by the GroupLens Research Group at the University of Minnesota and is available at [http://grouplens.org/datasets/movielens/](http://grouplens.org/datasets/movielens/).